retro-hive/DOS-The-Settlers-II/campaigns/roman/chapter.04.rst

 territory to the east and south.

-> Diary of Octavius, 16th Day of the Ninth Month of the Fourth Year
+..
+Note:: | Diary of Octavius, 16th Day of the Ninth Month of the Fourth Year
->
+          |
-> Well,  what  wonders  a little  generosety can achieve.
+          | Well,  what  wonders  a little  generosety can achieve.
 The blond giant
-> told us that he is a member of a  race that calls itself the "Vikings".
+          | told us that he is a member of a  race that calls itself the "Vikings".
-> He  says that they lived on a large island not far to the east but they
+          | He  says that they lived on a large island not far to the east but they
-> were  conquered  by  a  hostile tribe.
+          | were  conquered  by  a  hostile tribe.
 His name is Erik.
 What a strange
-> name!
+          | name!
 If we are to believe him, he is a shipwright  by  trade.
 My heart
-> beats  faster at the prospect of soon being able to board a ship again,
+          | beats  faster at the prospect of soon being able to board a ship again,
-> hearing the waves under the keel, the cries of  the  seagulls  and  the
+          | hearing the waves under the keel, the cries of  the  seagulls  and  the
-> wind  in  the  sails...
+          | wind  in  the  sails...
 But  first  we must construct a shipyard and a
-> harbor.
+          | harbor.

 You must now expand to  the east.
 If you reached the island to the south, a new message will appear...

-> On a small island in the middle of  a  archipelago,  we  discovered  an
+..
+Note:: | On a small island in the middle of  a  archipelago,  we  discovered  an
-> enormous whale graveyard, in which  there  were  hundreds  of  gigantic
+            enormous whale graveyard, in which  there  were  hundreds  of  gigantic skeletons.
-> skeletons.
 What  an  imposing  sight.
-At  first  we  were  unable  to
-> understand  how  these  creatures  got  there.
-Erik explained that his
-> people lived off these creatures and whorshipped  them as holy animals.
+At  first  we  were  unable  to understand  how  these  creatures  got  there.
+Erik explained that his people lived off these creatures and whorshipped  them as holy animals.
-> This was why their bones were brought to this sacred  place  after they
+          | This was why their bones were brought to this sacred  place  after they
-> were caught.
-Erik is uneasy, he wants to leave because he is afraid  of
-> the spirits of the dead creatures.
+            were caught.
+Erik is uneasy, he wants to leave because he is afraid  of the spirits of the dead creatures.

 If you  have  a  steady food source (Farms, Mills, Bakers, Pig Farms, etc.)